 5. Actions speak louder than words.

 Recognising and appreciating good things in our lives is a skill and like any other skill it takes practice and consistency.
-Spending just a few minutes each day listing the things in your life that you are grateful for can make a big difference to your health and wellbeing.
+Spending just a couple of minutes each day listing the things in your life that you are grateful for can make a big difference to your health and wellbeing.

 For some people, starting on their gratitude journey isn’t easy.
-If this is you, keep an eye out for my workshop that is designed to guide and help you get started on creating an ‘attitude of gratitude’ that works for you.
+If this is you, go to my workshop page and register your interest in attending a workshop.
+These are designed to guide and help you feel good about yourself and your life.

 Sharon lives with her partner Geoff in Warwickshire and they have two adult children.
 She worked for over 25 years in an office environment, gaining qualifications to degree level in finance, business and management.
 While there she witnessed and experienced many stressful situations and suffered illnesses which were stress related.

 Sharon was advised to make some changes to her lifestyle which included trying complementary therapies.
 After experiencing the benefits of complementary treatments, she decided to retrain and to share her knowledge and experiences to help others recognise and manage their own physical and emotional stress and anxiety levels.

 Sharon has been working as a complementary therapist for over 12 years now, and she loves helping people to feel uplifted, focused, positive and empowered about their lives.

 Contact Sharon for a FREE 20-minute chat to see how working with her could help you.